MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-fpi-sample.md

 ## Set up fiscal integration for Poland

-The fiscal printer integration sample for Poland is based on the [fiscal integration functionality](fiscal-integration-for-retail-channel.md) and is part of the Retail SDK.
-The sample is located in the **src\\FiscalIntegration\\Posnet** folder of the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions/) repository (for example, [the sample in release/9.33](https://github.com/microsoft/Dynamics365Commerce.Solutions/tree/release/9.33/src/FiscalIntegration/Posnet)).
+The fiscal printer integration sample for Poland is based on the [fiscal integration functionality](fiscal-integration-for-retail-channel.md) and is part of the Commerce SDK.
+The sample is located in the **src\\FiscalIntegration\\Posnet** folder of the [Dynamics 365 Commerce Solutions](https://github.com/microsoft/Dynamics365Commerce.Solutions/) repository.
 The sample [consists](fiscal-integration-for-retail-channel.md#fiscal-registration-process-and-fiscal-integration-samples-for-fiscal-devices-and-services) of a fiscal document provider, which is an extension of the Commerce runtime (CRT), and a fiscal connector, which is an extension of Commerce Hardware Station.
-For more information about how to use the Retail SDK, see [Retail SDK architecture](../dev-itpro/retail-sdk/retail-sdk-overview.md) and [Set up a build pipeline for the independent-packaging SDK](../dev-itpro/build-pipeline.md).
+For more information about how to use the Commerce SDK, see [Download Commerce SDK samples and reference packages from GitHub and NuGet](../dev-itpro/retail-sdk/sdk-github.md) and [Set up a build pipeline for the independent-packaging SDK](../dev-itpro/build-pipeline.md).

-> [!WARNING]
+> [!NOTE]
-> Because of limitations of the [new independent packaging and extension model](../dev-itpro/build-pipeline.md), it can't currently be used for this fiscal integration sample.
-You must use the previous version of the Retail SDK on a developer virtual machine (VM) in Microsoft Dynamics Lifecycle Services (LCS).
+> The fiscal printer integration sample for Poland is available in the Commerce SDK starting with the Commerce version 10.0.29.
+In the version 10.0.28 or earlier, you must use the previous version of the Retail SDK on a developer virtual machine (VM) in Microsoft Dynamics Lifecycle Services (LCS).
 For more information, see [Deployment guidelines for the fiscal printer integration sample for Poland (legacy)](emea-pol-fpi-sample-sdk.md).
->
-> Support for the new independent packaging and extension model for fiscal integration samples is planned for later versions.

 Complete the fiscal integration setup steps as described in [Set up the fiscal integration for Commerce channels](setting-up-fiscal-integration-for-retail-channel.md).